 Delegates will purchase their own plane tickets to Johannesburg.
 There might be travel funds available to subsidize air travel for providers from low- and middle-income countries.
 If you wish to apply for funding for your air travel, complete the application form and email it to GICSurgery@gmail.com.

-Glenda Weglo at Rabtim Humanitarian Travel can book travel for you, using industry discounts on many airlines.
+Glenda Weglo at Rabtim Humanitarian Travel (now Key Travel) can book travel for you, using industry discounts on many airlines.
 Please email her before purchasing your tickets to see if she can obtain a more competitive airfare for you.

 Transport from airport